 - 1 can of condensed milk

 - 4 oz of cream cheese softened and cubed

 - 3/4 or 1 cup of pumpkin puree

 - 1/8 teaspoon of salt

 - 1/2 teaspoon of vanilla

-Gently add custard to caramel pan.
-Place pan in another pan for a water bath.
+- Gently add custard to caramel pan.
+Place pan in a larger pan for a water bath.
+Add water to the larger pan until the water reaches half of the level of the flan pan.
 Gently place in oven.

-Cook for 50-60 minutes, or until fork comes out clean.
-Remove pan from water bath, and allow to cool for 3-4 hours.
+- Cook for 50-60 minutes, or until fork comes out clean.
+Remove pan from water bath, and allow to cool before refrigerating for 3-4 hours.